dori-dev/FlappyBird/README.md

 # FlappyBird
-FlappyBird game with python and pygame and clean code
+FlappyBird game with python, pygame and clean code

 ## Tools